Paper tube color maze will rock your world!

 Stumped with how to begin matching the paper tubes?

 I see a lot of red ends.
-Let’s see what happens when we connect the two alike colors.
+Let’s see what happens when we connect the two similar colors.

 Look!
 Now the end is blue.
 Show me which tube we can connect to the blue side.